Your Feelings Matter……….You Matter

 Sadly birth trauma can be overlooked or misunderstood and wrongly diagnosed, often as postnatal depression.
 Women report they are rarely asked how they feel about their birth and how this has impacted them emotionally.

-Research suggests up to a third or women, describe their birth as traumatic.
+It is estimated that, in the UK alone, up to 200,000 women a year find their birth traumatic.
 Most overcome this with support.
-However, research also suggests that between 1.7% and 6% of women go on develop post-traumatic stress disorder (PTSD) after a traumatic birth.
+However, research suggests that about 3.17% of women go on develop Post-Traumatic Stress Disorder (PTSD) after a traumatic birth.
 These women will need additional specialist professional mental health support and treatment.
-This doesn’t include those who do not speak out about their suffering, who are not acknowledged as having had a traumatic birth or who are misdiagnosed.
+This doesn’t include those who do not speak out about their suffering, who are not acknowledged as having had a traumatic birth, or who are misdiagnosed.
 This also does not include partners or birth workers who also may suffer birth trauma.

 It is important that if a woman is struggling emotionally or physically following the birth of her baby that she is asked about her birth experience and given time to talk about her feelings as well as offered any support she may need.